Pediatric Housestaff 2013-2014

 Stacey is from Marietta, Georgia and earned her MD in 2010 from Medical College of Georgia.
 She completed her undergraduate training at Barnard College in New York City with a major in psychology.
 After college, she worked as a research assistance in the substance abuse unit at the NY State Psychiatric Institute.
 During medical school, she co-authored a book entitled “Adherence to Mental Health Treatment.”
 Since high school, she has been involved in coaching Special Olympics swimming, and is interested in working with children with Autism Spectrum Disorders and Developmental Disabilities.
 Other interests include international travel and volunteer work.
 In her free time, she enjoys hanging out with friends, being outdoors, relaxing, laughing, or planning her next trip abroad.

-Triple Board PGY4’s
+Triple Board PGY 5's

 Lisa earned her MD in 2009 from Washington University School of Medicine in St. Louis, Missouri.
 She completed her undergraduate training at Duke University in North Carolina.
 During medical school, she had an interest in community health care and was involved in the student run free clinic.
 During residency, Dr. Hutchison has continued to be interested in high risk populations with a focus on children in the foster care system.
 She spent a month abroad during residency working in a community clinic in Guatemala.
 In her spare time, she can usually be found somewhere near water, jogging, reading, or wishing she owned a sailboat.

 Dan is originally from upstate New York, but is a Red Sox fan and thinks of himself as a New Englander.
 He received a BS in Biochemistry and Molecular Biology from Brown University here in Providence, RI.
 During college, he conducted research on mammography screening and played varsity water polo.
 Following graduation, Dan spent a year doing clinical pediatric orthopedic research at NYU.
 He earned his MD in 2009 from the University of Southern California, Keck School of Medicine in Los Angeles.
 During medical school, he was interested in a wide range of specialties including pediatrics, psychiatry, ophthalmology, and oncology.
 He taught health topics at a local middle school, participated in a program which matched medical students to children with chronic illness, worked on research projects in the pediatric ophthalmology department at CHLA, and played on a champion intramural dodge ball team.
 During residency, Dan has been become involved in EMR improvement committees and the Patient and Family Centered Care Steering Committee.
 He also wears a bow tie every Friday for “Bow Tie Friday”, a tradition which he and a fellow pediatric resident started while on a PICU rotation.
-Dan is married to Emily and has one son named Henry, and another child on the way.
+Dan is married to Emily and has one son named Henry, and a daughter named Ruby.
 He spends most of his free time with his family, and also enjoys home brewing beer, watching cheesy movies and TV shows, and golfing.